To improve the health and fitness of workplace staff.

 Survive is born

-There are so many people who have contributed to the success of Catch Fitness but in regards to these workplace programmes a special thanks needs to go out to the award winning Russell Graham, as well as Pauline Rice both mentioned above.
-And if not for Dr Bill Sukala, I’d never know how to drive a website!
-Thanks Doc.
+So many people who have contributed to the success of Catch Fitness, but in regards specifically to the running of workplace programmes, a special thanks go to the award winning Russell Graham and also to Dr Bill Sukala, without whose assistance I’d never know how to drive a website and be able to offer these resources